A Study in Dataset Pruning for Image Super-Resolution: Introduction

 \section{Introduction}

 Image Super-Resolution (SR) techniques are a cornerstone of image processing as they reconstruct High-Resolution (HR) images from their Low-Resolution (LR) counterparts \cite{moser2024diffusion,moser2023dwa,moser2023yoda,dong2015image}.
 It has wide-ranging applications, from enhancing consumer photography to improving satellite or medical imagery \cite{moser2023hitchhiker,moser2023waving,bashir2021comprehensive,valsesia2021permutation}.
 Despite its relevance, training SR models requires substantial computational resources due to large-scale datasets \cite{ganguli2022predictability,moser2023waving}.
 These datasets are pivotal for capturing the diversity of textures and patterns essential for effective upscaling, but they also pose significant storage challenges \cite{liu2021discovering}.
-Recent advancements in deep learning have propelled SR techniques to new heights, with models like SwinIR or HAT taking the lead by setting new benchmarks for regression-based image enhancement quality \cite{liang2021swinir,chen2023activating}.
+Recent advancements in deep learning have elevated SR techniques to new levels, with models like SwinIR and HAT setting new benchmarks for regression-based image enhancement quality \cite{liang2021swinir,chen2023activating}.

 However, the success of these models often hinges on their capacity to learn from extensive and diverse training data, exacerbating the resource-intensive nature of SR model training \cite{moser2023hitchhiker,moser2023waving}.
 In response to these challenges, our work explores dataset pruning as a strategy to enhance the efficiency of SR model training without compromising the quality of the output images \cite{agarwal2020contextual,paul2021deep,coleman2019selection}.
 To the best of our knowledge, efforts to apply dataset pruning to image SR tasks have been scarce, except for the notable contribution made by \textit{Ding et al.} \cite{ding2023not}, which we will discuss and improve on in this work.
 The concept of dataset pruning involves reducing the size of the training dataset by selectively identifying a subset of samples that are most informative for the optimization process.
 This approach is promising for mitigating the storage burden of large datasets while preserving or improving the training performance of SR models \cite{ganguli2022predictability,moser2022less}.